9dots/tech-and-tape/t&t/pixelbots/README.md

 [Lesson 06: Review Loops & Project Time][6] |  Students will review loops and start coding their Emoji Projects using all the coding concepts learned in previous lessons: sequence and loops. | I can code my project using sequences and loops.
 [Lesson 07: Project Time Continued][7] |  Students will continue to code their Emoji Projects using all the coding concepts learned in previous lessons: sequence and loops. | I can code my project using sequences and loops.
 [Lesson 08: Project Time Continued][8] | Students will continue to code their Emoji Projects using all the coding concepts learned in previous lessons: sequence and loops. |  I can code my project using sequences and loops.
-[Lesson 09: Showcase Prep][9] | Students prepare to showcase their Emoji Projects by finishing up their project and creating a piece of artwork that reflects on their process of designing, building, and debugging their code.
-Students also write a letter to the person for whom they created their emoji. |  I can create a piece of art that reflects on the process of designing, building, and debugging my code.
+[Lesson 09: Showcase Prep][9] | Students prepare to showcase their Emoji Projects by finishing up their project and writing a letter to a future coder that reflects on their process of designing, building, and debugging their code. |  I can write a letter that reflects on the process of designing, building, and debugging my code.
 I can finish coding my features of my emoji.
 [Lesson 10: Showcase][10] | Students will share their projects in a showcase. | I can explain and share my project with family, friends, and mentors.

 [1]: ./emoji/lesson-plans/lesson-1/lesson.md